milos1302/bakisha/README.md

 Docker services (containers) used in this project:
 - **django** - This docker container is being built with a custom [Dockerfile](/docker/django/Dockerfile) where [python:3](https://hub.docker.com/_/python) image is being extended.
-This Dockerfile will create django project with the provided [requirements.txt](/app/requirements.txt) file and it will make and run migrations at the end of the build.
+This Dockerfile will create the django project with the provided [requirements.txt](/app/requirements.txt) file and it will make and run migrations at the end of the build.
-Each start of the django container will start the django server, and django application will be available at [localhost:8000](http://localhost:8000/).
+Each start of the django container will start the django server, and the site will be available at [localhost:8000](http://localhost:8000/).

 - **postgres** ([postgres](https://hub.docker.com/_/postgres) image)